njacobs5074/InOutBoard/README.md

 ### Run the Application

-`java -Dspring.datasource.platform=hsqldb -jar target/in-out-board-app-1.0-SNAPSHOT.war`
+`java -jar target/in-out-board-app-1.0-SNAPSHOT.war --spring.profiles.active=hsqldb`

 or

-`java -Dspring.datasource.platform=mysql -jar target/in-out-board-app-1.0-SNAPSHOT.war`
+`java -jar target/in-out-board-app-1.0-SNAPSHOT.war --spring.profiles.active=mysql`

 The HSQL database is maintained in memory and will be wiped out on restart.
 The MySQL database is, of course, persisted but requires that you install MySQL 5.0+.
-See the `src/main/resource/schema-mysql.sql` and `src/main/resources/application.properties` as you'll likely want to change these.
+See the `src/main/resource` directory as you'll probably need/want to change the values for your environment.

 Once this is running, navigate to `http://localhost:8080`.
 You have 3 buttons on the right hand side of the screen.
 These are: